Important Concepts in Qt Quick - States, Transitions and Animations

 If an element in a list becomes selected, the color change (from neutral to highlighted) can be animated.
 If the position of the element in the list is changed, it can be moved in an fluidly animated fashion so that the eye of the user can track the change.

-These types of animations are supported in Qt Quick through various animation and transition elements.
-See the documentation on Animations and Transitions In Qt Quick for information about these elements and how to use them.
+These types of animations are supported in Qt Quick through various animation and transition types.
+See the documentation on Animations and Transitions In Qt Quick for information about these types and how to use them.

 Animating Property Assignments